Strategic Branding: The Power of Color in Logo Design

 Choose a Hero Color

-Select one primary color that becomes your brand's visual anchor — the color users remember and associate with your identity.
+Select one primary color that becomes your brand's visual anchor.
+The color users remember and associate with your identity.

 4